Average Reading Time: 3 minutes and 19 seconds

 Gluten Boosts Immune Response

 In another study involving 9 healthy individuals, five individuals were given 3 grams of concentrated wheat gluten per day for just six days, and four individuals were given a gluten-free diet.
 The gluten group saw a significant increase in NK cell activity.
-This is significant as NK cells (also known as killer cells) constitute our bodies’ frontline defense system.
+This is significant as NK cells (also known as natural killer cells) constitute our bodies’ frontline defense system.
 NK cell activity is also an important mechanism in individuals with autoimmune conditions and cancer.
 The group on a gluten-free diet saw no positive increase in NK cell activity.
 (2)

 Gluten Lowers Cholesterol